 - matching thread, sewing machine, scissors and sewing clips

 I used this microsuede upholstery fabric, it has a very smooth suede surface and is perfect for upholstery.
 Instead of redoing my chairs, I’ve been sewing these zipper wallets and these bags from it.
 It’s a perfect, soft-to-the-touch, easy cleaning material that’s way easier to sew with than faux leather or vinyl!
 (And now you know my little secret, lol!)
+But basically,

-- anything that’s a heavier than quilting cotton.
+- anything that’s heavier than quilting cotton.

 - Ideal case, also something that won’t fray if the edges are left unfinished. (non-fraying upholstery fabric or faux leather)

 - if it frays, say, if you use denim or home-decor fabric, just zigzag around the main piece first.